mono-project/papers/whitepaper.md

 #### Security
 Since registrations are logged on the blockchain, they are immutable.
 This allows saying that a `UserName:PublicKey` pair is known to every participant, while being sure that they wont be altered by a third party.
 A doubled registration can not happen because a block containing a doubled registration would be dropped (since it is invalid), this would force a new block to be generated and the miner of this block to not get any reward.
 Therefore it is not possible to take over a username nor a public key as well as changing a database entry, thanks to blockchain technology.

+### Token
+In ETH, EOS and most currently existing cryptocurrencies, token are saved on the main chain.
+The advantages of a token are simple, it allows easy interaction with the main chain and adds security since the token doesn't need its own chain.
+Yet it bloats the main chain, something MONO does not want.
+Therefore token and other second-layer applications are out-sourced using [PoP](#Proof-of-Progress).
+This means token can still utilise the security of the main network and have easy interaction, without adding any unecessary information to full nodes or forcing miners to validate transactions they dont care about.
+Additionally it allows everyone to use a language of their liking.
+Most importantly it allows other chains to have other rules, such as its own fees that are unrelated to MONO, changed block rewards or add ring signatures.
+Thanks to the token allowing any language and absolute freedom, there are literally no limitations.
+To allow the best performance in interaction with the MONO cryptocurrency, an API will be provided, working similarly to most currently known payment APIs.

 ## Crypto
 ### Squash